finer-vision/Download-Tracker/README.md

 Track clicks of download links via Google Analytics.

+### Pre-Requisites
-!!!
-Note: you will need to have Google Analytics installed for this package to work. !!!
+- You will need to have Google Analytics installed for this package to work.
+- Files will need to be served from a directory of `/downloads`.

 ### Installation